LLNL/scr/doc/rst/users/config.rst

   CKPT=2 INTERVAL=8 GROUP=SWITCH STORE=/ssd     TYPE=PARTNER             BYPASS=1

 First, one must set the :code:`SCR_COPY_TYPE` parameter to :code:`FILE`.
-Otherwise, an implied checkpoint descriptor is constructed using various SCR parameters including :code:`SCR_GROUP`, :code:`SCR_CACHE_BASE`, :code:`SCR_COPY_TYPE`, and :code:`SCR_SET_SIZE`.
+Otherwise, SCR uses an implied checkpoint descriptor that is defined using various SCR parameters including :code:`SCR_GROUP`, :code:`SCR_CACHE_BASE`, :code:`SCR_COPY_TYPE`, and :code:`SCR_SET_SIZE`.

+To store datasets in cache,
+one must set :code:`SCR_CACHE_BYPASS` to disable bypass mode, which is enabled by default.
+Otherwise all datasets will be written directly to the parallel file system.

 Checkpoint descriptor entries are identified by a leading :code:`CKPT` key.
 The values of the :code:`CKPT` keys must be numbered sequentially starting from 0.